-Students in the program can decide from four primary career paths: Studio Arts, Animation, Graphic Design or Web Design.
+Students in the program can decide from four primary career paths: Studio Arts, Animation, or Graphic Design.

 The Studio Arts curriculum prepares students for traditional artistic careers in the disciplines of drawing, painting, printmaking, sculpture, and ceramics.
 As they follow their specific media through four sequential courses, students can shape their own curricula to span across traditional artistic boundaries and learn a variety of media specially designed to meet their needs and creative desires.
 This artistic “cross training” permits students to expand their creative horizons through the use of new media tools, techniques, and concepts, and become the artistic leaders of the 21st century.